generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 Also i wanted the usage of the session and uow to become nice and smooth like....

 *So far there are examples of Autofact, Castle.Windsor, Ninject, Simpleinjector, StructureMap, and Unity.*

+I also want to be able to do unit testing with e.g. a Sqlite and production with e.g. a MsSQl.
+This is possible now...

 This should cover 97% of your needs.
 But i have also insured that the Session and UoW types extend the ADO base interfaces, so you can basically do anything you like with the session / uow, because they are IDbConnection and IDbTransaction.